 This might be their last studio album, if only because they are all getting a bit long in the tooth, but they still rock in a manner that is unmistakably Purple-esque.
 So yes, bombarding, bass heavy riffs, swirling Hammond organ and fiery guitar solos, with Gillan perhaps showing a bit of age but uniquely recognizable throughout.
 If the previous effort, Now What?, also produced by Bob Ezrin, was a late life return to form for the band, this is more of the same: dense, heavy, with lots of interplay between Morse and Airey.
 Surprisingly, perhaps, there's more than a few singable tunes here with melodies that catch the ear, though Gillan is indulged a bit too much I think with spoken parts in two tracks, most annoyingly on side 1's Time for Bedlam which opens with a synthesized voice part that will be tire very quickly.
 There's a few other notable tracks here, mixing the more epic style of old Purple in Birds of Prey with the looser, jam style of Johnny's Band, again with a catchy chorus that sort of works its way into your cranium.
 Plenty of solo flourishes from top players here, though Paice's drumming is rarely foregrounded.
 Can't help but feel there's a few places where I've heard that riff before but they're fleeting.
 Oddest moment might be the last track, a cover of the Door's Roadhouse Blues done in a bar-room boogie style that sounds like it was recorded live, with an unusually musical and laid back Morse solo.
 Maybe a tip of the hat to the rumor that this is indeed nearly the end of the road for these guys as a touring outfit.

 I have the double 45rpm LP version which is nicely packaged in thick vinyl slabs and picture sleeves but my copy is pretty noisy, even after an ultrasonic clean, and the production is a bit dark sounding, and the layers of sound are dense, lacking some of the space and air that the band possesses live.
 Comes with a DVD of the making of the album which I have not viewed yet but others tell me is worthy.
-Glad the boys are still rocking away, this won't replace Machine Head as their definitive statement but it's a solid effort that warrants more than a few listens to really appreciate.
+Glad the boys are still rocking away, this won't replace Machine Head as their definitive statement but it's a solid effort.

 The Bowie Box set as individual LPs